yoniyir/computer-security-final-pro/README.md

 ### Prerequisites

 Before starting, please ensure you have Python installed on your system.
 This project uses a virtual environment (venv), which helps manage Python dependencies.
+In order to run the app, install our certificates on Google Chrome.

 ### Installation